-- accept reimbursement from us at the rates applicable prior to notice of disenrollment as payment in full. - not to impose Member Cost Sharing in an amount that would exceed the amount that could have been imposed if the he/she had not been disenrolled. - adhere to the quality assurance standards of the - provide us with necessary medical information related to the care provided. - adhere to our policies and procedures, including Referrals, obtaining Prior Approval and providing Covered Benefits pursuant to a treatment plan, if any, approved by us.
+- not to impose Member Cost Sharing in an amount that would exceed the amount that could have been imposed if the he/she had not been disenrolled. - adhere to the quality assurance standards of the Plan and to provide us with necessary medical information related to the care provided; and - provide us with necessary medical information related to the care provided. - adhere to our policies and procedures, including Referrals, obtaining prior authorization and providing Covered Benefits pursuant to a treatment plan, if any, approved by us.